raul23/Darth-Vader-RPi/docs/README_docs.rst

 Simulating on your computer
 ---------------------------
-If you don't have access to a Raspberry Pi (RPi) and want to try out the script :mod:`start_dv`, you can run the script with the flag **-s**.
+If you don't have access to a Raspberry Pi (RPi) and want to try out the :mod:`start_dv` script, you can run it with the **-s** flag.
 It will make use of the `SimulRPi`_ library to simulate LEDs and push buttons connected to an RPi by blinking red dots in the terminal and monitoring pressed keyboard keys::